 Kent Law Clinic is based on the ground floor of the Wigoder Law Building on the University of Kent’s Canterbury campus.

-- Coordinators: Lisa and Amanda
+- Coordinators: Rhea and Amanda

 - Supervisors: Elaine, Graham (also Clinic Director), Philippa, Richard, Sheona, Tony and Vivien